Fredyy90/Arduino-Dual-Watch-Winder/README.md

 Firmware for the Dual Gyro Watch Winder, using a Raspberry-Pi Pico and Plattform.io/Arduino.

+Its compatible with any arduino compatible board that has enough digital I/O pins.

+The turbo-buttons are not available in the stock-model so the feature is configurable in config.h

 ![nice flashy animation](media/animation.gif)

 ## How to Install

  1. setup VS Code and Platform.io [Get Started](https://platformio.org/platformio-ide)
- 2. edit plattform.ini and /include/config.h
+ 2. edit plattform.ini to set your target and configure /include/config.h
  3. compile and upload to your device
  4. ???
  5. Profit